hmswaffles/BookshelfExtender/README.md

 Welcome to BookshelfExtender, an experimental book recommendation service, currently in the process of being spun-up.
 By texting a photo of your a bookshelf or book pile to a (soon to be provided) phone number, you'll recieve three book recommendations.

-Text the word "Books" to (866) 973-5104 to get started.
+There are two ways to get start.
+A) text the word "Books" to (866) 973-5104 to get started.
+B) text a photo of your bookcase or bookpile to (866) 973-5104.
+By texting this number, you are opt-ing in to recieve messages from this number.
 Msg & data rates may apply.

+You could also text a stock-photo of a bookshelf to the number if you wanted.

 ## Tips
 Higher resolution photos generally result in better recommendations.
 Don't take a photo of your whole bookcase!